zama-ai/concrete-ml/docs/deep-learning/onnx_support.md

 ```

 {% hint style="warning" %}
-While Keras was used in this example, it is not officially supported.
-Additional work is needed to test all of Keras's types of layers and models.
+While a Keras ONNX model was used in this example, Keras/Tensorflow support in Concrete ML is only partial and experimental.
 {% endhint %}

 ## Quantization Aware Training